umsystem-libraries/library-reporting/metadb/cataloging/README.md

 MetaDB queries for cataloging reports.

 ## InstancesNoHoldings.sql
-- Developed to generate a list of instance records with no holdings attached.
+- Generates a list of instance records with no holdings attached.